 When can I first give my newborn a bath?

-You can give your baby a bath from the day they’re born but most parents prefer to wait until the umbilical stump has fallen off as it can be tricky trying to avoid it.
+You can give your baby a bath from the day they’re born but most parents prefer to wait until the umbilical stump has fallen off (and newborn is healed if circumcised) as it can be tricky trying to avoid it.
 You can give them a top and tail bath, though if you feel they need it.
 Simply wet a flannel and gently wipe your baby.
 Plain water is best for a baby’s skin for a few weeks.